Dear readers of ADxS.org, please forgive the disruption.

 Chronic stress (electric foot shocks) in mice

-• Decreased the phosphorylation of Extracellular-signal Regulated Kinase (ERK1 / 2) and
+• Reduced the phosphorylation of Extracellular-signal Regulated Kinase (ERK1 / 2) and

-• Decreased the phosphorylation of cyclic AMP-responsive element binding protein (CREB-1),
+• Reduced the phosphorylation of cyclic AMP-responsive element binding protein (CREB-1),

 • Increased the phosphorylation of the N-methyl-d-aspartate (NMDA) receptor (type 1) in the hippocampus

-These effects were prevented by administration of (-)-sesamin (a polyphenol found in sesame oil, among others) prior to stress.44
+These effects were prevented by administering (-)-sesamin (a polyphenol found in sesame oil, among other things) before the stress.44

 1.1.3.
 Mild stress

-Mild acute stress exposure does not impair, and may even enhance, memory consolidation by the hippocampus and amygdala.
+Mild acute stress does not impair memory consolidation by the hippocampus and amygdala and can even improve it.
 The vmPFC regulates fear responses mediated by the amygdala 8 45

-Mild stress, such as when the mother returns after brief separation, promotes stress processing in adulthood and reduces impulsivity and basal HPA axis stress hormones in the blood.46.
-Baby rats that were repeatedly removed from their mothers for only a short period of time, or taken in hand, showed a lower HPA axis response to stress in adulthood by increasing glucocorticoid receptor (GR) expression in the PFC and hippocampus.
+Mild stress, e.g. when the mother returns after a short separation, promotes stress processing in adulthood and reduces impulsivity and the basal stress hormones of the HPA axis in the blood.46.
+Rat pups that were only briefly and repeatedly removed from their mother or held in her hand showed a lower HPA axis response to stress in adulthood by increasing the expression of glucocorticoid receptors (GR) in the PFC and hippocampus.
 GR are the receptors through which cortisol (corticosterone in rodents) shuts down the HPA axis at the end of the stress response.
-In contrast, during prolonged maternal withdrawal, endotoxin administration, or trauma inducing severe or chronic stress, HPA axis sensitivity was increased in adulthood47 and GR expression was decreased in the dlPFC (and, to a much lesser extent, in the ventrolateral PFC).48 The mineralocorticoid receptors (MR) (which have a much higher affinity for corticosteroids and control the diurnal cycle) remained unchanged, which worsened the MR to GR ratio.
-If stress occurred only in adulthood, the expression of GR in CA1 of the hippocampus and of MR in the ventrolateral PFC decreased instead.
+In contrast, prolonged maternal deprivation, endotoxin administration or trauma, which trigger severe or chronic stress, increased the sensitivity of the HPA axis in adulthood47 and reduced GR expression in the dlPFC (and - to a much lesser extent - in the ventrolateral PFC).48 The mineralocorticoid receptors (MR) (which have a much higher corticoid affinity and control the daily routine) remained unchanged, which worsened the ratio of MR to GR.
+If the stress did not occur until adulthood, the expression of GR in CA1 of the hippocampus and of MR in the ventrolateral PFC decreased instead.

-Chronic mild stress is associated by the preponderant literature with depressive response patterns linked to underactivity of the mesolimbic dopamine system and increased binding to cortical beta-adrenergic receptors.
-For a smaller group, an aberrant response to chronic mild stress is described, linked to increased activity of the mesolimbic dopamine system and decreased binding to cortical beta-adrenergic receptors.49 It would be interesting to know whether these are subtypes of melancholic depression and atypical depression.
+Chronic mild stress is associated by the majority of literature with depressive response patterns linked to underactivity of the mesolimbic dopamine system and increased binding to cortical beta-adrenergic receptors.
+For a smaller group, an aberrant response to chronic mild stress is described, which is associated with increased activity of the mesolimbic dopamine system and decreased binding to cortical beta-adrenergic receptors.49 It would be interesting to find out whether these are the subtypes of melancholic depression and atypical depression.

 1.2.
 Behavioral effects of stress in the PFC